Use all of Jetpack’s features by connecting your site to a WordPress.com account.

 You’ll use your WordPress.com username and password for a few different things:

-- Logging in to see the enhanced stats information for your site (hosted on WordPress.com servers);
+- Log in to see the enhanced stats information for your site, which is hosted on WordPress.com servers.

-- Your Akismet account.
-Akismet is the spam-blocking service that you can add to your site to keep spam comments out of your hair.
-It is another pre-installed plugin on your site, but to activate it, you’ll use your WordPress.com username and password to set it up;
+- Manage your Akismet account.
+Akismet is our spam-blocking service that you can add to your site to keep spam comments off of your site.

 - And more!

-You can check what your WordPress.com username is by visiting:
+You can check your WordPress.com username by visiting https://wordpress.com/me.

-When logged in, your username and profile picture will display in the top left corner.
+Remember that you need to be logged in to access this page!
+When logged in, your username and profile picture will be displayed in the top left corner.

 Still need help?